 The growth of fintech continues to bring financial services into a new age.
-Traditional banks must adapt, because they are facing growing challenges in staying relevant.
-It’s true that established financial institutes have the advantage of long-standing market presence and customer trust on their side, but that’s not stopping digital-only neobanks from conquering more ground with their more agile solutions.
+Traditional banks must adapt because they are facing growing challenges in staying relevant.
+It’s true that established financial institutions have the advantage of long-standing market presence and customer trust on their side.
+However, that’s not stopping digital-only neobanks from conquering more ground with their more agile solutions.

-If banks are to survive into the next stage of global financial evolution, they need to change their approach and start embracing innovation more actively than ever before.
+If banks are to survive into the next stage of global financial evolution, they need to change their approach.
+They must start embracing innovation more actively than ever before.

 The Growing Competition as Banks Adapt